HOME OF REGISTERED FAINTING GOATS, REGISTERED AND UNREGISTERED NIGERIAN DWARF GOATS, UNREGISTERED PYGMY GOATS AND REGISTERED MINIATURE DONKEYS.

 I took this picture of Gus October 2, 2011 he is starting to show his age but still going strong at 17 yrs old.

 GUS PASSED AWAY TODAY 3/4/13.
 HE WOULD HAVE BEEN 19 YRS OLD THIS SUMMER.
 HE WILL BE MISSED.
 WE GOT GUS WHEN HE WAS 2 MONTHS OLD.
 HE WAS A FRIEND FOR MY DAUGHTER'S PYGMY GOAT GRIFFIN WHICH WAS HER FAIR PROJECT.
 WE LOST GRIFFIN TO URINARY CALCULI BEFORE WE KNEW VERY MUCH ABOUT GOATS.
 NOW GRIFFIN AND GUS ARE TOGETHER ONCE AGAIN.
 WHEN WE USED TO HAVE THE PETTING ZOO HE WAS ONE OF THE FAVORITES.
-HE WAS SUCH A PART OF OUR FARM, HE GREW UP WITH OUR CHILDREN THAT ARE NOW 28 AND 25.
+HE WAS SUCH A PART OF OUR FARM, HE GREW UP WITH OUR CHILDREN.
 IT WILL NOT BE THE SAME AROUND HERE NOW THAT HE HAS GONE.
 WHENEVER WE HAD RETURN BUYERS OR FAMILY STOP BY THEY WOULD ASK "IS GUS STILL HERE" AND I WOULD CALL HIM AND HE WOULD ANSWER ME AND COME OUT TO SAY HELLO TO EVERYONE.
 I AM SURE HE HAS A SPECIAL PLACE OVER THE RAINBOW BRIDGE.
 WELOVE YOU AND WILL MISS YOU GUS.
 REST IN PEACE MY OLD FRIEND.
-THE PICTURE BELOW IS THE LAST PICTURE I HAVE OF GUS, THIS WAS TAKEN LAST FALL(2012).
+THE PICTURE BELOW IS THE LAST PICTURE I HAVE OF GUS, THIS WAS TAKEN FALL(2012).
 HE WAS ENJOYING THE SUN THAT DAY!